IsacLorentz/IsacLorentz/README.md

 <h3 align="center">Hi and welcome to my profile.
-I'm Isac, a 25 yo Developer & MLE.
+I'm Isac, a 26 yo Backend Developer & MLE.
 Mainly interested in ML, data science & Python.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/IsacLorentz](https://github.com/IsacLorentz)